archesproject/arches-docs/docs/developing/reference/import-export.rst

     python manage.py packages -o export_business_data -d 'path_to_destination_directory' -f 'csv' -c 'path_to_mapping_file' -g 'resource_model_uuid'

 When exporting to CSV, you need to use a :ref:`Mapping File`, which will determine the content of your CSV (which nodes are exported, etc.).
+Some tile data that you may want to export to CSV can contain multiple values.
+By default, Arches would export multiple value tile data to a CSV file with a name ending with "_groups".
-Add the ``--single_file`` argument to export your grouped data to the same CSV file as the rest of your data.
+You can change this behavior by adding the ``--single_file`` argument to export your grouped data to the same CSV file as the rest of your data.
 More about these export commands can be found in :ref:`Export Commands`.

 Resource Database Views
 -----------------------